codayon/bgc-unified/docs/intro.md

 What's this?
 You say something's still not clear about this whole C programming language thing?

 Well, to be quite honest, I'm not even sure what the above code does.
-It's a snippet from one of the entries in the 2001 International Obfuscated C Code Contest, a wonderful competition wherein the entrants attempt to write the most unreadable C code possible, with often surprising results.
+It's a snippet from one of the entries in the 2001 [International Obfuscated C Code Contest](https://www.ioccc.org/)[^1], a wonderful competition wherein the entrants attempt to write the most unreadable C code possible, with often surprising results.

 The bad news is that if you're a beginner in this whole thing, all C code you see probably looks obfuscated!
 The good news is, it's not going to be that way for long.